Community Property vs. Equitable Distribution

 Community property states generally begin with the premise that marital property should be split 50/50 or as close to equal as possible.
 Unlike equitable distribution states, the needs and assets of each party are usually given less consideration.
 However, property division laws can result in community property states functioning similar to equitable distribution states.

 Washington is a community property state, so the presumption is that separate property will stay with its owner and marital assets will be divided in roughly equal amounts.
 However, RCW 26.09.080 gives courts specific authority to dispose of property, either community or separate, as shall appear just and equitable considering relevant factors.
 Factors include the nature and extent of community and separate property, length of the marriage, and economic circumstances of each spouse.
 Other community property states list similar factors courts may apply to justify unequal property division.

 Regardless of property division method used, fault or improper behavior by a spouse is usually not considered unless it relates directly to property.
 A spouse's affair is generally irrelevant.
 However, if the actions of one party led to property value loss, a court might assign one spouse a larger share of assets to make up for the loss of marital funds.

 Spousal agreement on property distribution is almost always preferable to delegating decisions to the whims of a judge.
 Mediation during the divorce process is sometimes helpful.
 Prenuptial agreements outlining how property will be distributed in the event of a divorce should also be considered before marriage as one method to avoid potential future property disputes.
 When a substantial amount of property is involved, consultation with a lawyer may prove beneficial to ensure your rights are protected.
-If you have any questions about a divorce in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.
+If you have any questions about a divorce in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.